bruvzg/godot_tl/README.md

 ### Building `libgdtl` module

 Clone this repository (without `--recursive` flag) into Godot's `modules` subfolder as `godot_tl`.
-Rebuild Godot engine as ususal.
+Rebuild Godot engine as usual.

 ## Compiling (as gdnative module)